muff1nman/ClassNotes/Econ/EconAndTech.md

 7. On Monday
 8.

-Dissemination of TEchnology and Collaboration
+27 - 02 - 2013 | Lecture 13 | Dissemination of Technology and Collaboration
 =======

 Collaboration between innovative firms